glomatico/gamdl/README.md

 | `--save-cover`, `-s`            | Save cover as separate file                                       | `false`                       |
 | `--save-playlist`               | Save M3U8 playlist file                                           | `false`                       |

+**Note:**

-Widevine is the default DRM backend and uses the built-in WVD when `--wvd-path` is not set.
-PlayReady requires `--prd-path`.
-When `--use-wrapper` is enabled, compatible FairPlay streams are decrypted through wrapper; streams that cannot use wrapper fall back to the selected `--drm-backend`.
+- Widevine is the default DRM backend and uses the built-in WVD when `--wvd-path` is not set.
+- PlayReady requires providing a `.prd` device with `--prd-path`.
+- When `--use-wrapper` is enabled, compatible FairPlay streams are decrypted through wrapper.
+Streams that cannot use wrapper fall back to the selected `--drm-backend`.
+- 4K music videos require either a Widevine L1 `.wvd` device or a PlayReady SL3000 (SL3K) `.prd` device.

 ### Template Variables